A fractional representation approach to the robust regulation problem for MIMO systems: Introduction

-In this paper, the robust regulation problem is studied using the fractional representation approach presented in \cite{Vidyasagar,Desoeretal1980}.
-Fractional representations have two benefits.
+In this paper, the robust regulation problem is studied using the fractional representation approach. \cite{Vidyasagar,Desoeretal1980} Fractional representations have two benefits.
 First, fractional representations allow considerations to be done only assuming that stable SISO transfer functions form a commutative ring $\stable$ with no zero divisors.
 Within this general algebraic framework regulation simply means that the error $e=y-\reference$ between the output of the system and the reference is a stable vector, i.e., a vector with elements in the ring $\stable$.
-The posed natural algebraic conditions are valid for most classes of transfer functions \cite{LaakkonenPohjolainen2015, Logemann1993, PekarProkop2017}.
-Consequently, the results of this paper provide a simple framework that is applicable in a wide range of systems including, e.g., finite-dimensional, distributed parameter, and time-delay systems to study robust regulation.
+The posed natural algebraic conditions are valid for most classes of transfer functions.\cite{LaakkonenPohjolainen2015, Logemann1993, PekarProkop2017} Consequently, the results of this paper provide a simple framework to study robust regulation that is applicable in a wide range of systems including, e.g., finite-dimensional, distributed parameter, and time-delay systems.
 This is crucial since the suitable choice of the ring $\stable$ depend on the properties of the system and the unstable dynamics to be regulated.
-Secondly, fractional representations allow parameterizing all stabilizing controllers using no coprime factorizations \cite{Quadrat2006}.
-This has an instrumental role in the proofs of the main results in this paper and allow formulating them without using coprime factorization.
-This is an advantage since the coprime factorizations of infinite-dimensional systems are not easy to construct in general, they may not exist \cite{PekarProkop2017, Logemann1987}, or the existence may be unknown \cite{Laakkonen2016}.
+Secondly, fractional representations allow parametrizing all stabilizing controllers using no coprime factorizations.\cite{Quadrat2006} This has an instrumental role in the proofs of the main results in this paper and allow formulating them without coprime factorizations.
+This is an advantage since the coprime factorizations of infinite-dimensional systems are not easy to construct in general, they may not exist\cite{PekarProkop2017, Logemann1987}, or the existence may be unknown\cite{Laakkonen2016}.